banjopickin/women_workforce/report.md

 General Social Survey is a sociological survey used to monitor demographic attitudes and living conditions of residents of the United States.
 Respondents are interviewed in-person at the University of Chicago.
 The survey has been started since 1972, conducted very year until 1994, and every other year since 1994.
 The entire data set is accessible to public and is one of most commonly used data source in social science study.
 This paper uses subset of GSS data collected from past two decades.

 Random Forest is a frequently used model for many classification projects given its high accuracy.
+It is used in this study to predict women employment status based on their responses to survey questions on their political opinions and personal histories.
 Nevertheless, like other "black box" models, its lack of explanatory information between variables and predicted target labels makes random forest less interpretable.
-This paper use feature contribution method to render
+This paper uses feature contribution method on random forest to determine the influence of each variable.

+## Result